Event Name: European Outdoor Educators Conference

 Reason for organisation selecting destination/venue

-IT Tralee has been running outdoor education programmes for over 25 years, and has an international reputation for including people with disability in outdoor adventure.
+MTU has been running outdoor education programmes for over 25 years, and has an international reputation for including people with disability in outdoor adventure.

 The proximity of high quality outdoor venues along the Wild Atlantic Way for practical workshops was a key consideration in the awarding of the conference.